-Although prescription drugs needs a prescription from a doctor, they can easily end up being abused by the patients or their friends.
+Although prescription drugs need a prescription from a licensed physician, they can easily end up being abused by the patients or their friends.

 Prescription drug abuse can ruin your life.
 Months or years after you begin using, you can suddenly lose your job – ruin your marriage, or even lose your kids – and that is because many employers decide to give surprise hair drug tests (which are almost impossible to beat).

 Prescription drug abuse is the misuse of a drug/medication, which includes overdosing, taking medication together with alcohol or other drugs and even taking the medication by using the wrong administration method.

 According to the National Institute Of Drug Abuse, people mostly abuse prescription drugs such as;

 - Prescription opioids (e.g. codeine, morphine, oxycodone, etc.)

 - Prescription sedatives (e.g. barbiturates, benzodiazepines, sleeping medication, etc.)

 Studies have established that unintentional prescription medication overdose kills at least one person in the United States every day.
 There is even a report stating that prescription drug abuse causes more deaths than heroin and cocaine combined.

 In addition to that, this form of drug abuse doesn’t come cheap.
 In fact, the United States loses at least $53.4 billion every year due to medical costs, criminal justice costs and lost productivity.
 With this in mind, preventing prescription drug abuse is of utmost importance.